controlpaths/sim_platform_board/README.md

 ## Build your own

 The Platform Board is open-source, so you can use the output files to manufacture your own in [JLCPCB](https://jlcpcb.com/?from=controlpath).
-You just need to compress the `output_files` directory, and upload it to [JLCPCB](https://jlcpcb.com/?from=controlpath).
+You just need to compress the `production_files` directory, and upload it to [JLCPCB](https://jlcpcb.com/?from=controlpath).

 ![](./doc/jlcpcb.png)